-You’ve become a snowboard extraodinaire and so it’s totally understandable that you now want to have a top-notch snowboarding backpack.
-Here’s a few thoughts to bear in mind as you hunt for the right one.
+So you’ve become a snowboard extraordinaire and so it’s totally understandable that you now want to have a top-notch snowboarding backpack.
+Here is a list of the best snowboarding backpacks and a few thoughts to bear in mind as you hunt for the right one.

 Extra roomy goggle pocket big enough for at least one pair if not two.

-Extremely comfortable back padding and so are the broad shoulder straps.
+Extremely comfortable back padding and also super comfy broad shoulder straps.

 Adjustable airbag deployment pull trigger that can be moved from right to left depending on user preference.